gnimeth/Airbnb_prices/README.md

 ## **Preparing the Data**:

-	### 1) **Cleaning**
-		a.
-Transform data from gz to csv
+	* Transform data from gz to csv
-		b.
-Remove entries not within Chicago
+	* Remove entries not within city limits of Chicago
-		c.
-Drop multitude of columns not relevent to our goal
+	* Drop multitude of columns not relevent to our goal
-		d.
-Ensure data types are appropriate and convert as needed
+	* Ensure data types are appropriate and convert as needed
-		e.
-Remove NaN values
+	* Remove NaN values
-    		f.
-Streamline property types to be easier to navigate and appropriately combined
+	* Streamline property types to be easier to navigate and appropirately group